4dmind/ignore-query-strings/README.md

 ## How to Use

-Addon comes with `ignore-query-strings.php` config file, where you can specify which query string parameters to ignore.
-By default, it is set to ignore most popular parameters, but you can remove and add your own.
+Addon comes with `ignore-query-strings.php` config file, where you can specify which query string parameters Statamic should allow or deny.
+By default, it is set to allow only most popular parameters, but you can remove and add your own.